remarshal-project/remarshal/README.md

 ## Installation

-You will need Python 3.10 or later.
+You will need Python 3.12 or later.
-Earlier versions of Python 3 will not work.
+Earlier versions of Python are not supported.

 The recommended way to run Remarshal is to install the latest release [from PyPI](https://pypi.org/project/remarshal/) with [pipx](https://github.com/pypa/pipx) or [uv](https://github.com/astral-sh/uv).